ontio/ontology/docs/specifications/testnet.md

 Run each node program in any order and enter the node's wallet password after the `Password:` prompt appears.

-If consensus alrogithm is VBFT, must use --enableconsensus argument to run ontology
+If you want to participate in consensus, must use --enableconsensus argument to run ontology
    ```
     $ ./ontology
     $ - Input your wallet password